A celebration of fiber arts and old-time artisan skills!

 Description: New to knitting?
 Let's cover the basics- we'll talk about yarn and how to choose yarn and needles for projects and then jump right into casting on, knitting, and (time permitting) purling!
 All items included in our "Get Started Knitting" kit.

-Items Included: 25 grams of worsted weight yarn, size 7 needles, info booklet of tips for new knitters, and a darning needle, all in a cute bag!
+Items Included: 25 grams of worsted weight yarn, size 7 needles, info booklet of tips for new knitters, and a darning needle.

 Student Provides: Eagerness to learn a new craft!